 While Bendix Spicer Foundation Brake LLC does not offer asbestos brake linings, the long-term affects of some non-asbestos fibers have not been determined.
-Current OSHA Regulations cover exposure levels to some components of non-asbestos linings, but not all.
+Current Occupational Safety and Health Administration (OSHA) Regulations cover exposure levels to some components of non-asbestos linings, but not all.
 The following precautions must be used when handling these materials.

-- Avoid creating dust.
-Compressed air or dry brushing must never be used for cleaning brake assemblies or the work area. - Bendix recommends that workers doing brake work must take steps to minimize exposure to airborne brake lining particles.
+Avoid creating dust.
+Compressed air or dry brushing must never be used for cleaning brake assemblies or the work area.

+- ▲ Bendix recommends that workers doing brake work must take steps to minimize exposure to airborne brake lining particles.
 Proper procedures to reduce exposure include working in a well-ventilated area, segregation of areas where brake work is done, use of local filtered ventilation systems or use of enclosed cells with filtered vacuums.
-Respirators approved by the Mine Safety and Health Administration (MSHA) or National Institute for Occupational Safety and Health (NIOSH) should be worn at all times during brake servicing. - Workers must wash before eating, drinking or smoking; shower after working, and should not wear work clothes home.
-Work clothes should be vacuumed and laundered separately without shaking. - OSHA Regulations regarding testing, disposal of waste and methods of reducing exposure for asbestos are set forth in 29 Code of Federal Regulations §1910.001.
-These Regulations provide valuable information which can be utilized to reduce exposure to airborne particles. - Material Safety Data Sheets on this product, as required by OSHA, are available from Bendix.
-Call 1-800-247-2725 and speak to the Tech Team or e-mail techteam@bendix.com
+Respirators approved by the Mine Safety and Health Administration (MSHA) or National Institute for Occupational Safety and Health (NIOSH) should be worn at all times during brake servicing. - Workers must wash before eating, drinking, or smoking; shower after working, and should not wear work clothes home.
+Work clothes should be vacuumed and laundered separately without shaking. - ▲ OSHA & EPA Regulations regarding testing, disposal of waste, and methods of reducing exposure for asbestos are set forth in 29 & 40 Code of Federal Regulations §1910.1001 & 61.150, respectively.
+These Regulations provide valuable information which can be utilized to reduce exposure to airborne particles. - ▲ Safety Data Sheets on this product, as required by OSHA, are available from Bendix.
+Call 1-800-247-2725 and speak to the Tech Team or email techteam@bendix.com.

 WARNING: If pads or rotors show signs of premature wear or failure, verify the brake chamber is sized appropriately for the application.
 An over-sized brake chamber can result in excessive force being applied to the brake pads and rotors.
 Additionally, under-sized brake chambers can result in too little braking force being applied to the brake and could increase the time and distance needed to stop the vehicle.
-See the table below for brake chamber guideline.
+See the table on the right for brake chamber guideline.

+Bendix® Air Disc Brake

+ADB22X® ADB22X®-LT

-Knorr or Bendix Brake lix [®] Air Disc ke SN-7 ADB22XTM ADB22X [TM] -LT Max. permissible Bondix® Service brake system Т30 T24 T18 cylinder size Parking brake system T30/24 HFL3 T24/24 HFL1 T18/24 DDSB
+Max. permissible Bendix [®] cylinder size Service brake system T24 T18

+Parking brake system T24/24 HFL1 T18/24 DDSB